product design

 Worked closely with PMs and engineers to refine search flows, determine which data to prioritize for different personas, and ensure technical feasibility.
 My focus was on visual hierarchy, interaction design, and tradeoff decisions to simplify complex data retrieval.

-Advocated for interactive preview panes to allow users to access persona-specific details without leaving search results.
+Our research showed users wanted more information without leaving the search experience.
+I advocated for interactive preview panes to allow users to access persona-specific details without leaving search results.
 Suggested tradeoffs between speed and content density to improve usability across user types.

 Decision and influence